 Also Read: You Must Be Familiar With Magento 2.3.4 (Latest Update)

 Update on Save Mode: In this mode, index tables are updated immediately after the dictionary data gets changed.
-When any save action gets complete, then the changes get caught, and the index gets updated.
-The index management page updates and flushes the reindex message within a short period.

 Update by Schedule Mode: The index is set to update on schedule according to a cron job.
 The cron job includes the schedule interval for reindexing and writing updates to the index when run.

-That’s all about how to reindex in Magento 2.
-With the help of this, Magento store owner can manage their store more efficiently and bring satisfaction to their customers.
 If you still find it challenging to do reindexing in Magento 2 or any further questions regarding this blog, then you can get in touch with Magento experts for any help.
 You can also drop a comment below, and we will make sure to solve your query.

 Happy Indexing!!